Board overview

 4. Write the configuration

-• Connect Tag-Connect Plug-of-Nails to the J9 connector on board.
-Hold plug in place firmly during flashing process.
+• Connect Tag-Connect Plug-of-Nails to the J9 connector on the Jetson Orin Baseboard.
+Hold the plug in place firmly during the flashing process.
 The SPI flash will be powered via the programming cable during the flashing process - you do not have to provide your Jetson Orin Baseboard with power.

 Figure 5 Jetson Orin Baseboard with Tag-Connect plugged for PD controller flashing.